Subscribe to receive our Floor Reports covering all the action on the Texas House and Senate floor!

 No significant fiscal implication to the State is anticipated.

-SB 1365 makes a number of changes to the school accountability system in order to keep the public school accountability and campus turnaround system intact while complying with a Third Court of Appeals decision that nullified parts of the law.
+SB 1365 would make a number of changes to the school accountability system in order to keep the public school accountability and campus turnaround system intact while complying with a Third Court of Appeals decision that nullified parts of the law.
+Some major provisions (but not an exhaustive list) are enumerated below.

-Among other things the bill would: Create a "Not rated" designation to apply to a school district under a disaster declaration or for causes of loss of data integrity due to breaches or other failures, clarify that delegation of ministerial and executive functions by the Commissioner of Education is a valid delegation of authority, and address special accreditation investigations.
+Among other things, the bill would create a "Not rated" designation to apply to a school district under a disaster declaration or for causes of loss of data integrity due to breaches or other failures.
+The bill would establish that delegation of ministerial and executive functions by the Commissioner of Education is a valid delegation of authority.
+The bill would also revise the commissioner's authority with respect to special investigations and would allow the commissioner to authorize a modification of an approved campus turnaround plan under certain circumstances.
+Special evaluation methods would be created for the 2020-2021 school year.

 Administering a system of public education is a core function of state government, so the state ought to do a good job of it.
-The school accountability system and campus turnaround plan plays a crucial role in ensuring that quality education is available to all Texans.
+The school accountability system and campus turnaround plan play a crucial role in ensuring that quality education is available to all Texans.
 SB 1365 keeps the accountability system intact by making adjustments to comply with a court ruling.
-This is consistent with our principle of limited government.
-Texas Action supports SB 1365.